BryanGuapulema/fleetTracking/README.md

 # Real-time Fleet Tracking API

-This is a backend project for a **fleet tracking platform** aimed at delivery companies.
-The API allows registering vehicles and drivers, tracking locations in real-time, managing deliveries, and monitoring delivery statuses.
+This is a backend project for a **fleet tracking platform** aimed at delivery and logistics companies.
+The API allows registering vehicles and drivers, tracking locations in real-time, managing deliveries, assigning vehicles, generating alerts, and monitoring delivery performance.

 This project is built with NodeJS and PostgreSQL and exposes RESTful endpoints for integration with web or mobile clients.